kbunnyjoel/volunteer-board/README.md

 - executes backend (`npm run test`) and frontend unit suites (`npm run test -- --run`)
 - builds Docker images for backend and frontend to ensure container builds stay healthy

+If you add the secrets `DOCKER_USERNAME` and `DOCKER_PASSWORD` (and optionally `DOCKER_ORG`) to the repository, the workflow logs in to Docker Hub (`docker.io`) and pushes images tagged with the current commit SHA.
+In the absence of credentials it simply builds the images locally for verification.

 If you add environment-specific secrets (real Supabase keys, registry credentials), configure them in the repository settings before extending the workflow to push images or deploy.